 Database Providers

 Database is an integral part of any application.
-DOM Cloud provides a free, opt-in MariaDB 10.11 and PostgreSQL 16.4 database instance for every website in every tier.
+DOM Cloud provides a free, opt-in OS-Wide MariaDB 10.11, PostgreSQL 17.4 and Valkey 8.0 databases available for every website in every tier.

 Initializing the Database